A-Lo85/odin-recipes/README.md

 # odin-recipes
-This project will display what I've during this course so far.
+This project will display what I've during this course so far..